slushpool/stratumprotocol/stratum-extensions.md

 Each extension code provides a namespace for its extension parameters and extension return values.
 By convention, the names are formed from extension codes by adding "." and a parameter name.
-The same applies for the return values, which are transfered in a result map too.
+The same applies for the return values, which are transferred in a result map too.
 E.g. "version-rolling.mask" is a name of parameter "mask" of extension "version-rolling".